okami101/terraform-hcloud-swarm/README.md

 * Load Balancer takes care of SSL
 * Zero downtime achievable
 * Horizontal scalability
-* Free to add any managers or workers easily
+* Free to add workers easily
 * Workload clearly separated from manager, securing the cluster
 * The topology used in Kubernetes world